Gen. John J. Pershing Boyhood Home State Historic Site

 Gen. John J. Pershing Boyhood Home State Historic Site in Laclede, Missouri, is maintained by the Missouri Department of Natural Resources as a state historic site.
-General John Joseph "Jack" Pershing lead the American Expeditionary Forces in World War I and attained the rank of General of the Armies.
+General John Joseph "Jack" Pershing led the American Expeditionary Forces in World War I and attained the rank of General of the Armies.
 Pershing was born on a farm outside Laclede, but lived in the home from age six to adulthood.
 The historic site preserves and interprets the boyhood home and the one-room Prairie Mound School at which he taught for a year before attending West Point Military Academy.
 The home has been listed on the National Register of Historic Places since 1969, and was designated a National Historic Landmark in 1976.

 History

 The Gothic Revival style home was constructed circa 1857, and purchased by the Pershing family in 1866.
 Pershing remained in the home after completing high school, taking a teaching position at nearby Prairie Mound School until he left to attend the First District Normal School in Kirksville, Missouri.
 After graduating he returned to Laclede and taught at the Prairie Mound School again until being accepted to West Point.